imshibl/Instagram_bot/README.md

    pip install webdriver_manager

-   add your user name and password and also you can change the hashtags in the hastag list
+   add your user name and password and also you can change the hashtags in the hash_tag list